Curtain Size Chart & Guide

 Should curtains touch the floor?

 For most rooms, yes.
 Floor-length curtains usually look more finished and visually taller.
+In kitchens and bathrooms, shorter sill-length or apron-length curtains are more practical.

 What if I am between two lengths?

 Choose the longer length for a more elegant result, especially in living rooms and bedrooms.
+It is easier to hem excess fabric than to fix curtains that are too short.

 Do curtain widths include one panel or a pair?